kdevasenapathy/cs159skurves.github.io/template_blog_file/2020-04-24-current-research.md

 ---

-## Current Research
+## Foundational Research

-The current research aims to make a general algorithm that can learn to solve all types of different graph optimization problems, since many of these problems have a similar underlying structure.
+The seminal paper in this field is Dai et al.'s [Learning Combinatorial Optimization over Graphs](https://arxiv.org/pdf/1704.01665.pdf).
+The work aims to make a general algorithm that can learn to solve all types of different graph optimization problems, since many of these problems have a similar underlying structure.

 Since most graph optimization problems use a greedy algorithm, it would be great if ours did too.
 The only problem is that since we're trying to make an algorithm to solve *general* graph optimization problems, we need to find a way to learn an efficient heuristic for our optimization problem.